MODFLOW-USGS/modflow6/doc/mf6io/mf6ivar/readme.md

 * optional -- this is a logical keyword.
 When true, the variable is an optional variable for MODFLOW 6.
 Optional.
 * longname -- this is a long name for the variable.
 Required.
 * description -- this is a written description of the variable.
 Required.
+* preserve_case -- default is false, but should be set to true for file names

 # Definition Files